rackerlabs/docs-developer-blog/_posts/2018-06-02-ad-online-patching.md

         Source <EBS install base>/EBSapps.env run

-An online patching consists of several phases, which are specified on the ADOP command line by using the following syntax:
+An online patching consists of several phases, which are specified on the adop command line by using the following syntax:

     adop phase=<phase_name>